bezzlab/TGEClassification/README.md

 ## How to use the pipeline?

-Once pre-requisite tools/softwares have been installed and added to the path, you can simply download the scripts and run them from the code directory.
+Once pre-requisite tools/softwares have been installed and added to the path, you can simply download the scripts and run Launch.sh from the code directory.
+You can run individual scripts as well.

 ## How to run?

+Launch.sh will run all the scripts of the pipeline in right orders.

+### Run Launch.sh

+You need all the files mentioned in "Files" section to run Launch.sh.
+usage: Launch.sh [-u proteomefasta] [-p orffasta] [-r transcriptfasta] [-o outfolder] [-s mgffile] [-m modificationsFile] [-t tolerance deafault 10ppm] [-i instrument, deafault 1, options 1.
+Orbitrap/FTICR, 2.
+TOF, 3.
+Q-Exactive] [-f fragment method, default 1.
+Possoble values 1.CID, 2.
+ETD, 3.
+HCD] [-d decoysearch 0|1 default 1] [-c contaminantfile default crap.fasta] [-l minlengthpeptide interger default 8] [-v TSV file conatining reference protein location] [-g transdecoder generated sample.genome.gff3 file]

-You need to run the tools in following order.
-A launch script will be added soon.
+If you decide to run the scripts individually, run them in following order.

 1. runProteinIdentificationAndPostProcessing_cluster.py with Transdecoder predicted ORFs [PIT Search]
 2. runProteinIdentificationAndPostProcessing_cluster.py with Reference fasta [Standard Search]